Not ready to commit to a year-round patio cover? Read on.

 A retractable awning uses fabric to draw shade over your patio to protect it from the blazing sun and also retracts on the days when you want to enjoy the sun.

-There are a few factors to consider before you buy a install patio awning.
+There are a few factors to consider before you buy and install a patio awning.
 Let’s take a look at the pros and cons of this popular outdoor feature.

 The Pros of Retractable Patio Awnings

 Read more about the five advantages of retractable patio awnings:

 Retractable awnings shade the exterior of your home from the heat, but they can also help to keep the interior up to 15 degrees cooler.
 That means you can use less AC, which could translate to savings when your utility bill rolls around.